 ✓ Minimizing and managing our waste.

-As a result we're constantly going through the process of updating our website to transparently, honestly, and effectively let you know about what we're doing, how we're doing it and the impacts of those things.
+As a result we're constantly talking, writing and sharing updates to effectively communicate what we're doing, how we're doing it and the impacts of each process.

-We knew during construction that our technologies would allow us to constantly improve, but it's our people; our team, and you our guest, that are our greatest asset.
-You let us be sustainable here, by embracing our story, and you let us enable greater change in personal lives, communities, industries, towards sustainability in it's many shapes and sizes.
+We knew during construction that our technologies would allow us to constantly improve, yet we know that it's our people-- our team, our community, and our wonderful guests --that are our greatest asset.

 The Living Building Challenge™